offwhitesolid/SpecMap/README.md

 Python:
-install python 3.12 and the packages numpy, pandas, matplotlib using pip install
+install python 3.12 and the packages numpy, pandas, matplotlib, scipy using pip install

 Igor: